-Return to the comfortable lodge for a peaceful night under the stars.
+Return to the comfortable lodge for a peaceful night beside the river.

 Note: We strongly recommend that you arrive in Victoria Falls a few days before this safari departs to visit Victoria Falls and enjoy adventure activities.
 These include white water rafting, scenic flights, tram rides, bungee jumping, canoeing, game viewing, river cruises, gorge swings and more.

-First we have breakfast and then we take a guided walk in a local Tswana village.
-Visit a local school, interesting stops and shop, seeing what life is like in this part of the world.
+First, we have an early breakfast and then we take a guided walk in a local Tswana village.
+Visit a local school, interesting stops and the local shop, seeing what life is like in this part of the world.

-After our cultural experience we drive to Maun, gateway to the legendary Okavango Delta, some four hours away.
+After our cultural experience, we drive to Maun, gateway to the legendary Okavango Delta, some four hours away.
 Top up on supplies and snacks in Maun before continuing to our safari camp nearby.
 Take it easy, cool off in the pool and enjoy the leafy setting at our camp outside of Maun.
-Get ready for our unforgettable trip into the pristine Okavango Delta tomorrow.
+Spend some time getting ready for our unforgettable trip into the pristine Okavango Delta tomorrow.

 In the evening we relax around the flickering campfire, listening to our guides sing some traditional Tswana songs and tuning into the sounds of nature.
 We sleep under starry skies in this unique wilderness area.